1) Congratulations to all High School and College Seniors

 FRONTIER COUNTY 4-H COUNCIL NEWS

-34) Next 4-H Council Meeting – The next council meeting will be March 18, Monday at 7:30 pm in Curtis.
+24) Next 4-H Council Meeting – The next council meeting will be May 20, Monday at 7:30 pm in Curtis.
 Please contact a 4-H Council member with concerns or suggestions.
-See you January newsletter for contact information.

-35) New 4-H Project Manuals Policy - Manuals are getting very expensive, costing up to $15 each.
-The council decided each club organizational leader can be issued one free manual/project per club and then additional manuals will cost $5.00/ea.
+25) New 4-H Project Manuals Policy – Each club organizational leader can be issued one free manual/project per club and then additional manuals will cost $5.00/ea.
 Any 4-H family can come to the office and buy manuals for $5.00/each.
-The Extension office will keep one copy of each project manual for anyone to look at in the office.
+The extension office will keep one copy of each project manual for anyone to look at in the office.
 Manuals can be checked out with a $5.00/deposit per manual for one week.
 If manual is returned within the week (in the same condition as given) the office will issue you a check for the deposit.

 4-H CLUB NEWS

-41) Club Notes – Leaders can use this newsletter as a way to get information out to your members.
-You need to submit any news to the extension office by the 15th of the month in order to have it appear in the next newsletter.
-NOTE: Happy Helpers will be meeting March 4th (1st Monday of the month) at 4:30 pm at the Berean Church in Curtis.
-New 4-H members and Clover Kids are welcome!
-Contact club leader Sue Nutt at 367-6366 for more info.
+27) Club Notes – Leaders can use this newsletter as a way to get information out to your members.
+You need to submit any news to the extension office by the 15th of the month in order to have it appear in the next newsletter

 Eustis Fair & Corn Show is July 28-August 3

-May 23 Annual West Central Youth Animal Science Youth Field Day in Curtis
+23 - West Central District Youth Animal Science Field Day – NCTA, Curtis